NextGen climate projections

 - Solomon Islands

 A digital digest is also available to accompany the above reports.
-The digest contains user-friendly cards, designed to support the Pacific delegation attending COP26 in Glasgow.
-Please download the digest from here to view on your device.
+The digest contains user-friendly cards and is available from here to view on your device.

 - Temperatures have increased, sea level has risen, and cyclones have become less frequent but more intense.